 Before variants, the only way we could organize Figma components was using forward slashes or frames to group and nest them together.
 This was fine, but it wasn't great.
 It forced us into very rigid folder systems.

-But variants and component props haven't made slash naming obsolete.
+But variants, component props, and variables haven't made slash naming obsolete.
 Nor were they meant to!
-You should use a combination of all of these features to organize your components and make them easy to work with.
-But along with all these new features come new questions to answer... like, when should you use variants VS component properties?
+You should use a combination of all these features to organize your components and make them easy to work with.
+And, as ever, along with all these new features come new questions to answer... like, when should you use variants VS component properties?
 Are certain components better to separate with slash naming than adding another prop using variants?
 When do you reach for one method over the other?
 Are there any circumstances where slash naming still has an edge over variants?
+And where do variables fit into all of this?

 Because this is a long post, here are some anchor links to help you skip to sections you're most interested in: